hopsoft/rails_standards/README.md

 ```

 Meaningful projects warrant the creation of __domain objects__,
-which can typically be grouped into categories like:
+which can usually be grouped into categories like:
 policies, presenters, services, etc...

 Additional reading on the subject of domain objects.